- Hone your long-distance running skills while exploring Kenya's diverse landscapes

 - Watch world-class athletes training in Iten

-- Spot exotic wildlife in the stunning Masai Mara National Reserve
+- Spot exotic wildlife in the stunning Maasai Mara National Reserve

-- Relax on the white-sand and swim in the Indian Ocean at popular Diani Beach
+- Relax on the sand and swim in the Indian Ocean at Diani Beach

 |Day 1||Arrive in Nairobi||Nairobi|